-John N. Ernst
+John N. Ernst County Engineer (732) 929-2130 jernst@co.ocean.nj.us

-County Engineer

-(732) 929-2130

-jernst@co.ocean.nj.us

-Mark Jehnke (RTAC Chair) Supervising Engineer (732) 929-2130 mjehnke@co.ocean.nj.us reeholder John P. Kelly was elected in 1993.
-He joined the NJTPA Board 2016 and currently serves on the Executive Committee as Second Vice Chair.
+Mark F. Jehnke (RTAC Chair) Supervising Engineer (732) 929-2130 mjehnke@co.ocean.nj.us

-Freeholder Kelly serves as the county's Director of Law and Public Safety.
+Commissioner Kelly serves as the county's Director of Law and Public Safety.
 In that role he oversaw construction of the Fire and First Aid Training Center, the expansion of the Ocean County Jail, improvements to the Ocean County Police Academy and upgrades to emergency communications.

 He is also chair of the Office of Engineering and works closely with the staff to oversee more than \$45 million in annual infrastructure improvements focused on roadway safety.
-Freeholder Kelly served as Director of the Board in 1995, 2001, 2007, 2013 and 2016 and as Deputy Director in 1998, 2004, 2010 and 2019.

-Freeholder Kelly has served as a member of the New Jersey Association of Counties since 1993.
+Commissioner Kelly has served as a member of the New Jersey Association of Counties since 1993.
 He was the association's president in 2004 and has also served as Secretary-Treasurer, Second Vice President and First Vice President.